 Whether it’s the latest superhero film they’ve been obsessed with for maybe three months or that girlband that’s been in the charts for the past year.
 The chances are it’s just a fad like so many other things.
 This again means that cementing your child’s adoration for this thing in their room can be a risky business.

-On the other hand if your child has any genuine hobbies, perhaps an after-school class or other interest whether it be karate, music or maybe even something like astronomy think about a way you could include it into the room's decor.
+On the other hand if your child has any genuine hobbies, perhaps an after-school class or other interest whether it be karate, music or maybe even something like astronomy, think about a way you could include that passion in the room's decor.
 As with these things, there’s far less chance of your child losing interest in a few months time (though it may still happen).

 There’s no such thing as too much storage

 While it’s true that probably any room in home could do with more storage, it’s the little'uns who really need it the most.
-While, the rest of the household has the whole home to fill with things, children are mostly confined to storing their toys, books, clothes and other items in their room.
+While, the rest of the household has the whole home to use for storage,, children are mostly confined to storing their toys, books, clothes and other items in their room.
 This means they need plenty of clever storage solutions to keep the room tidy and useable.

 Add a work space

-Even if your child is still very young and does not get any homeward yet, creating a desk space where they can write, read and draw is a good idea.
+Even if your child is still very young and does not get any homework yet, creating a desk space where they can write, read and draw is a good idea.
 It will encourage them to pursue some more cerebral pursuits in their free time.
-It also helps to prevent divide the room up into distinct zones, which can help with concentration.
-Which is better than for example your child working on their homework from their bed as this could lead to them associating their bed with a stressful activity and make it difficult for them to sleep.
+It also helps to prevent dividing the room up into distinct zones, which can help with concentration.
+This is better than your child working on their homework from their bed, for example, as this could lead to them associating their bed with a stressful activity and make it difficult for them to sleep.

 One last thing...